aws-samples/the-aws-step-functions-workshop/content/module-8/step-3/index.en.md

 9. Now click on **Next** and review the generated code.
 Click on **Next** again.

-10. Provide a name to your state machine, `UniversalSDKIntegration-sm`.
+10. Provide a name to your state machine, `ListBucketMachine`.

-11. Under permissions choose **Choose existing role** and select `UniversalSDKRoleNameforStepfunctions` from the drop down.
+11. Click the **Choose existing role** button and select `UniversalSDKRoleNameforStepfunctions` from the drop down.

 ![](/static/img/module-8/iam.png)